Old Heidelberg Road is an east-west access road in Alphington:

 Our view

-It would be low cost and technically simple to construct a gravel path to deliver access from Old Heidelberg Road to the Darebin Creek Trail, if an appropriate land swap could be negotiated (green for blue).
+It would be low cost and technically simple to construct a gravel path to deliver access from Old Heidelberg Road to the Darebin Creek Trail.
+Indeed, such a path existed in 2015 to support the construction of the Darebin Creek Trail.

 Way forward